Our Research: Equity in Action

 The Institute hosted an intergenerational storytelling event at RiseBoro, a nonprofit organization in Brooklyn.
 Dubbed as "Hope Bodega", the innovative participatory project is an assemblage of shared experiences, designed to kindle a sense of connection and resiliency among community members.
 At its heart lies a simple yet powerful concept: inviting individuals to bring forth cherished objects and mementos from their personal spaces carrying a unique significance that embody joy, hope, strength, and love.
 Bodegas are special to New York City, and to those of us who call New York home.
 To showcase and more widely share the profound impact of the experiences, places, and wisdom shared during the event, an upcoming exhibit is being planned.
 “Hope Bodega” will travel to other neighborhoods and spaces across New York City.

-The Data Science and Research Core investigates and addresses how biological, social, financial, neighborhood, and health care factors have contributed to poor health outcomes for racial, ethnic, and gender minorities, as well as socioeconomically and physically disadvantaged groups, across a wide range of diseases and conditions.
-Key initiatives include using data on millions of people to understand the impact of mass incarceration on community health; the association between genes and air pollution in the well-known disparities in chronic kidney disease; and the different impacts of COVID-19 on different communities, racial, and ethnic groups.
-Our recent work includes:
+The Data Science and Research Core investigates and addresses how biological, social, financial, neighborhood, and health care factors have contributed to poor health outcomes for diverse racial, ethnic, socioeconomic, and physically disadvantaged groups, across a wide range of diseases and conditions.
+Key initiatives include using data on millions of people to understand how to best improve detection and control of high blood pressure; the association between genes and air pollution in the well-known disparities in chronic kidney disease; and the different impacts of COVID-19 on different communities.
+Current work includes:

 Interventions to Eliminate Disparities